ISO Internal Audits & Corrective Action

+ISO Management System Standards require organizations establish internal audit programs.
+These audit programs help ensure the results of internal audits are reliable.
 An audit program helps establish the audit objectives and create a systematic process for planning, conducting and following up on audits.
 A clear understanding of the audit objectives is crucial to the effectiveness of the audit process.
 ISO 19011:2018 Guidelines for auditing management systems provides guidance for organizations establishing and operating internal audit programs.

 - Having the right people managing the audit program